The Origin, Evolution and Functions of the Human Mind

 Consciousness:

 A meaningful discussion of this subject requires agreement on concept definitions.
-In this essay, consciousness shall be defined as the knowing of oneself as a person and of the surrounding world in space and time – and the resulting capability to reflect upon both within the limits of human thought capability.
+In this essay, consciousness shall be defined as the knowing of oneself as a person and of the surrounding world in space and time – and the resulting capability to reflect upon both within the limits of thought capability.
 This definition, while commonly prevalent, is not always followed in the very wide discussion of consciousness through the centuries.
-For many philosophers, there is often no clear distinction between momentary “awareness” and basic “consciousness” as defined above.
+For many philosophers, there is often no clear distinction between momentary “awareness” – as of sensory perceptions or thought – and basic “consciousness” as defined above.
 As in the case of so many philosophical concepts, one can easily get lost in discussions of semantics and word definitions.
 Science has not sharply defined the concept of consciousness either, with different scientist using different definitions.

-In a more specific usage of verbal concepts, “awareness” is a different concept and should be used for the momentary foreground presence of nerval or mental focus – as a worm beginning to wriggle when being poked with a stick or an animal suddenly becoming “aware” of a predator or hunter – or we being aware of a specific foreground phase of thought or perception.
+Specifically, “awareness” is a concept different from consciousness and should be used only for the foreground presence of specific mental focus – as a worm beginning to wriggle when being poked with a stick or an animal suddenly becoming “aware” of a predator or hunter – or we being aware of a specific foreground phase of thought or actual perception.

-The human mind can present only one focus or thought in awareness at any one time – even though multitasking is possible by means of subconscious thought, fast awareness-switching, or use of the cerebellum part of the brain [3].
+The human mind can present only one focus or one thought in awareness at any one time – even though multitasking is possible by means of subconscious thought, fast awareness-switching [2], or use of the cerebellum part of the brain.
 Awareness must be analyzed in neurological terms.
-The neural explanation of awareness – mainly of visual perceptions – has been specifically investigated and excellently described by Christof Koch in his book The Quest for Consciousness (Roberts & Co., 2004, ISBN 0-9747077-0-8).
+The neural explanation of awareness – mainly of visual perceptions – has been well presented Christof Koch in his book The Quest for Consciousness (Roberts & Co., 2004, ISBN 0-9747077-0-8) – even though confusingly equated with “consciousness”.

 Awareness is already given when sensory input leads to a muscular reflex, as in primitive organisms.
 Awareness becomes more complex when it leads to the call-up of memory and, more so, when memory elements lead to competition in consequent behavior selection or when trains of “thought” are stimulated in the human brain.
 At that point, awareness flows into consciousness, especially when leading to new memory.

 “Consciousness”, discussed for some time by philosophers and more recently by scientists, is a somewhat fuzzy concept.
-It is generally understood to be a holistic concept for the capability to be aware – when and if focusing on this subject – of oneself and the surrounding world in space and time [4].
+It is generally understood to be a holistic concept for the capability to be aware – when and if focusing on this subject – of oneself and the surrounding world in space and time [3].
 There is also the concept of the “subconscious”, the momentary or continued mental activity that does not reach awareness – as when driving along a familiar road.
-When an important subconscious thought reaches awareness, it is considered an “intuition”.
+When a subconscious thought reaches awareness (possibly through subconscious recognition of its importance and consequent increase in neural firing rate), it is considered an “intuition”.

 For many philosophers and for some scientists, “consciousness” is the most mysterious essence of being human.
-In general and for scientists, it is very surprising that consciousness can be explained simply as a virtual effect resulting from the capability for memory recall of past sensory perceptions, visualizations, and past own thought within the concepts of time and space, as commonly available to the perception of our minds.
-This fact renders “consciousness” nothing but a virtual phenomenon resulting from memory and thought visualization – specifically when containing memory of wide areas of space and time, thereby allowing us to gloriously transcend individual existence.
+In general and for scientists, it is very surprising that consciousness can be explained simply as a virtual effect resulting from the capability for memory recall of past sensory perceptions, visualizations, or past own thought within the concepts of time and space – thereby allowing us to gloriously transcend our individual existence.
+This can include all kinds of memory – visual, musical, or other.

-It is posited that a certain amount of such memory of the sum of past sensory perceptions, past visualizations, and past own thought – in their full coverage in space and time – is necessary and sufficient for a resulting amount of “consciousness”, as defined above, to occur – with whatever emotional connotation (or not) as provided by the emotion-sensing individual.
+Therefore, it is posited hereby that a certain amount of memory of past sensory perceptions, past visualizations, and past own thought – in their full coverage in space and time – is necessary and sufficient for a resulting amount of “consciousness”, as defined above, to occur.

-As indicated earlier, memory elements are synaptically interconnected providing for associative linkage in thought.
+As indicated earlier, memory elements in the brain are synaptically interconnected, providing for associative linkage in thought.
 If a primitive person has seen only one chair before in a hut, then the concept of “chair” will be mentally connected only to the hut and possible events that occurred surrounding the chair.
-But when another person is a professional designer of airplane seats, then the concept of “chair” may have a much wider variety of associations, from materials used to applications and experiences with that product – rendering a much greater addressability of the concept “chair” by means of such synaptic connectivity – and rendering that person’s “consciousness” that much more complex.
+But when another person is a professional designer of airplane seats, then the concept of “chair” may have a much wider variety of associations, from materials used to applications and experiences with that product – rendering a much greater addressability of the concept “chair” by means of such synaptic connectivity – and rendering that person’s “consciousness” that much wider and more complex.

 .